-Directive (EU) 2019/1023 and the Restructuring and Insolvency Directive Implementation Act
+Directive (EU) 2019/1023

 On 20 June 2019, the European Parliament and the Council of the European Union issued a directive on restructuring and insolvency (Directive [EU] 2019/1023).
-The Directive aims at providing restructuring tools available across Europe to enable debtors in financial distress to solve their problems at an early stage in order to avoid formal insolvency proceedings.
+This directive aims at providing restructuring tools available across Europe to enable debtors in financial distress to solve their problems at an early stage in order to avoid formal insolvency proceedings.
 Member States must implement the Directive by 17 July 2021.
+So far, no new legislation based on the Directive has been implemented in Austria.
+It remains to be seen to what extent the Austrian legislator will adopt respectively extend the above-listed proceedings currently implemented in Austria in order to put the objectives of the Directive into effect.